v-rgrace/Viva/Viva/engage/leadership-identification.md

 1. To define a leader’s audience, add individual users or groups, such as security, distribution, or Microsoft 365 groups.
 When you add a group, *changes to the group’s membership, including nested members, automatically update the audience* within 24 hours.

     Customers frequently use a distribution list to communicate with an audience by email.
 You can add these lists to the leader’s audience in Viva Engage for continuous communication.

+## Track changes to leaders and audiences in your organization
+To track changes to leaders and their audiences over the past 30 days, use the activity log available on the **Manage Leaders** page.
+The log details who made each change, when it occurred, the impacted leader, and, if applicable, the impacted audience.
+Logged events include:

+- Adding or removing leaders
+- Adding, editing, or removing a leader's audience

 ## Set leader delegates and delegate managers